gx578007/fslog/README.md

    Specify the naming of log files.
    For example, if `logname` is specified as "example", log files will be named with an incremental counter:
    "example.0", "example.1", "example.2", ...
-   Default: (Use date-formated string "YYYYMMDD" to represent today.)
+   Default: (Use date-formated string "YYYYMMDD.x" to represent today.)

 ## Contributors
 Bo-Han Wu (researchgary@gmail.com)